-I recently stayed at the Hotel Monterey Osaka for 4 nights and did a little video review of the hotel grounds and the inside of a “Vienna Traditional Double” room.
+I recently stayed at the Hilton Hawaiian Village in Honolulu Hawaii for 5 nights and did a video review of the grounds and a room in the Tapa Tower.

-If you’d like to see what the hotel and the Vienna Traditional Double look like, then check out the video here:
+If you’d like to see what the hotel grounds, beach, and pools look like then check out the video here:

 If you’d like to see what the Shopping and Dining is like then check out the video here:

 If you’d like to see what the room in the Tapa Tower looks like then check out the video here:

 A video on Friday Evening’s Rainbow Revue (A hula inspired show):

 The Hilton Hawaiian Village is truly a mega-hotel — it’s the largest hotel in the Hilton Chain and the 18th largest hotel in the world with over 3,300 rooms.
 The hotel is located on the North-Western edge of Waikiki, close to the Ala Moana Shopping Center.
 To walk from the hotel to the “center” of Waikiki takes about 15-20 minutes.

 The hotel has six tower buildings, six pools, 90 shops, 20 restaurants, a lagoon, and a beach.
 So as you can tell — there’s a ton of stuff to see and do on this property.
 They also feature a nightly Luau Sun-Thurs, and fireworks shows on Friday nights at 7:45 pm.
 For the best view of the fireworks show, pay $20 to watch the “Rockin’ Rainbow Revue” at the Super Pool at 7pm on Friday.
 You’ll have a seat by the pool, and the fireworks start immediately after the show.

 There’s a big parking garage in the middle of the property, so self parking is pretty easy.
 They advertise a rate of $27/night for self parking, but I was only charged $18/night for parking.
 Valet is of course also available.